ericsonga/TeacherCSP/_sources/CSPIntroDecisions/ch12_exercises.rst

         .. tab:: Question

-            Fix 3 errors in the code below so that it correctly prints "x is less than 3" and then "All done".
+            Fix 3 syntax errors in the code below so that it correctly prints "x is less than 3" and then "All done" when x is less than 3.

             .. activecode:: ch12ex1q
                 :nocodelens: